Starship Shell

 To activate it you should add the following line in your .bashrc file:

-However, the dotfiles in this repository automate this step for you.
+The dotfiles in this repository automate this step for you, so you can skip this it.

 Configure Starhsip Shell